extremenetworks/E2X/docs/Manual.md

       If this option is used and several input files are given, *all* translated configuration lines are written to the same file.
 * -d *outdir*, --outdir *outdir*
     * Specify a directory to save all output files in.
-If this option is not used, the current directory is used.
+Without this option, the current directory is used.
+* --mgmt-port
+    * Use XOS management port instead of in-band management for management IP address purposes during translation
 * --sfp-list *ports*
     * Specify the ports to be used with SFPs.
 This is important to map e.g. combo ports used with SFPs to pure SFP ports.